Sea Cliff, San Francisco

-Sea Cliff (sometimes spelled Seacliff) is a neighborhood in northwestern San Francisco, California.
-It is known for its large houses and ocean views.
-Sea Cliff is one of eight master–planned residence parks in San Francisco; its master plan was developed by landscape architect Mark Daniels.
+Sea Cliff (sometimes spelled Seacliff) is an affluent neighborhood located on the West Side of San Francisco.
+Known for its large houses and ocean views, Sea Cliff is one of nine master–planned residence parks in San Francisco; its master plan was developed by landscape architect Mark Daniels.
 Sea Cliff has become one of San Francisco's most elite residential areas.

 Location

-It is adjacent to the Pacific Ocean and Baker Beach, southwest of the Presidio of San Francisco, and east of Lincoln Park.
+Sea Cliff is adjacent to the Pacific Ocean and Baker Beach, southwest of the Presidio of San Francisco, and east of Lincoln Park.

 Characteristics

 Houses in the Sea Cliff neighborhood are large and many offer views of the Pacific Ocean, the Golden Gate Bridge, and the Marin Headlands.
-A small public beach named China Beach and the national park Land's End are located in the neighborhood.
+A small public beach named China Beach is located in the neighborhood, as well as the head of a trail to Lands End, a park within the Golden Gate National Recreation Area.

 There are several buildings in Sea Cliff by notable architects: